top of page

 HIPAA Notice

-carebridge medical provides virtual care services and is not a substitute for emergency care.
-If you are experiencing a medical emergency, call 911.
+Carebridge Medical provides virtual and in-person healthcare services and is not a substitute for emergency medical care.
+If you are experiencing a medical emergency, call 911 or go to the nearest emergency room.

 © 2026 carebridge medical.
 All rights reserved.